IHC: Staining Protocol - Free Floating

 • Avoid bright light when working with the secondary antibody to minimize photo bleaching of the fluorescent dye.

-9. Wash three times for 10 min in TBS (RT; orbital shaker: 70 - 80 rpm).
+9. Wash three times for 10 min in TBS (RT) (orbital shaker: 70 - 80 rpm).
 Optional: Add DAPI to the first TBS washing step.

 10. Wash sections with tap water.

-11. Mount slides and microscope.
+11. Mount slides.